 If this sounds out of your reach, think about what you have available to you at the moment.
 Do you have spare office space?
 Rent it out as a collaborative workspace!
-Do your team have specialist knowledge?
+Does your team have specialist knowledge?
 Take inspiration from St John Ambulance and run specialist training courses.
-You could also follow GLL’s example by creating community spaces such as gyms, libraries and event venues which help those in need.
+You could also follow GLL’s example by creating community spaces such as gyms, libraries and event venues that help those in need.
 Or follow suit from Divine Chocolate, a 100% Fair Trade company owned by cocoa farmers that allows them to use their profits to invest back into their communities.
-All of these approaches are tried and tested ways for charities and non-profits to diversify their fundraising income through trading.
+All of these approaches are tried and tested ways for charities and nonprofits to diversify their fundraising income through trading.

-Social enterprise projects can take on many forms, and will not only create a steady revenue stream to supplement your other channels, but can also connect you with potential corporate partners and donors.
+Social enterprise projects can take on many forms, and will not only create a steady revenue stream to supplement your other channels but can also connect you with potential corporate partners and donors.

 Ensuring compliance across the board

 Compliance is an ever-changing, expanding area that you need to constantly keep up to date within every aspect of your organisation.
 Following legally set codes is one thing, but ensuring that these rules are followed at every level of your operations is another.
 From your management board to your volunteer base, everyone who represents your organisation should know how to act and what rules they need to follow.
-The challenge with this, is that it requires dedicated resources, sustained board level commitment, and of course time to establish the correct controls and protocols.
+The challenge with this is that it requires dedicated resources, sustained board-level commitment, and of course time to establish the correct controls and protocols.

 This goes beyond government set guidelines.
 It’s a matter of following the best procedures in every element of your business.
 For example, getting a financial expert or business analyst to take a look at your business model to check it’s working at its best will guarantee that you are well-managed and financially sustainable.
 Actions such as this will go a long way in preventing malpractice and help to show that you are dedicated to transparency, efficiency and professionalism at every level.